Wealthronic · Independent personal-finance journalism

 The honest case against buy-now-pay-later

 Klarna, Afterpay, Affirm.
 They look free.
 The good ones, sometimes, technically are.
-The reason I do not use any of them is more boring than the standard 'they trap you in debt' argument — and harder to argue against.
+The strongest case against them is more boring than the standard 'they trap you in debt' argument — and harder to argue against.

 Above: A checkout flow with four BNPL options visible at once.

-Last December I bought a new winter coat.
-Not an exciting story; the coat cost $340.
-At checkout the merchant offered to break it into four interest-free payments of $85, spaced two weeks apart.
-I read the disclosure.
-The interest rate was, genuinely, zero.
-There was no fee for paying on time.
-The promise was real.
+Picture a routine purchase: a $340 winter coat.
+At checkout the merchant offers to break it into four interest-free payments of $85, spaced two weeks apart.
+Read the disclosure and the interest rate is, genuinely, zero.
+There is no fee for paying on time.
+The promise is real.

-I paid up front.
-The reason I paid up front is not financial in the narrow sense — it is the boring reason I want to argue for here, because the usual case against BNPL ("it's a debt trap" / "the late fees are predatory") is half-true and only sometimes applies.
-The other half of the case is structural, and I think it is the stronger one.
+The better move is usually to pay up front — and the reason is not financial in the narrow sense.
+The usual case against BNPL ("it's a debt trap" / "the late fees are predatory") is half-true and only sometimes applies.
+The other half of the case is structural, and it is the stronger one.

 What BNPL promises